CHANGES-UM/BLG_grow_curation/README.md

 # BLG_grow_curation
+bluegill grow card data cleaning

-data cleaning from the bluegill grow card workflow
+This repository contains code used for cleaning and combining data from the bluegill grow workflow that was transcribe via volunteers on the Zooniverse platform.